FCM Travel Solutions is part of the Flight Centre Travel Group ("FCTG"), one of the world's largest travel agency groups.

 including, as appropriate, the measures referred to in Article 32 GDPR ("Data Security Standards").

 3.2 Without prejudice to the generality of the foregoing, the Data Security Standards that FCTG shall implement and maintain are defined in Annex 3.2.

-3.3 Acknowledging that the Data Security Standards are subject to technical progress and development, the Parties agree that FCTG shall be authorised to implement adequate alternative technical and organisational measures provided, however, that such measures shall not materially fall short of the level of security provided by the Data Security Standards and shall comply with the requirements under applicable laws.
+3.3 Acknowledging that the Data Security Standards are subject to technical progress and development, the Parties agree that FCTG shall be authorized to implement adequate alternative technical and organisational measures provided, however, that such measures shall not materially fall short of the level of security provided by the Data Security Standards and shall comply with the requirements under applicable laws.

 4. DATA SUBJECT RIGHTS

 4.1 FCTG shall correct, delete, block or otherwise process Client Personal Data and shall take any other measures in relation to requests from Data Subjects in relation to their rights under applicable laws ("Data Subject Requests") only in accordance with and subject to the written instructions of the Client.
 FCTG shall promptly provide any required information and use best efforts to assist the Client in dealing with any Data Subject Requests.